npm package discovery and stats viewer.

 Request Payload

-| Field | Type | Description | |-------|------|-------------| | context | string | Policy, rules, or background context for the audit. | | prompt | string | The user prompt that produced the response. | | response | string | The AI-generated output to audit. | | audit_mode | string | Optional audit mode.
-Omit for default answer audit, or set to "artifact" for technical artifacts. | | deepAudit | boolean | Optional.
-Set to true to find issues the standard audit may miss. |
+| Field | Type | Description | |-------|------|-------------| | context | string | Policy, rules, or background context for the audit. | | prompt | string | The user prompt that produced the response. | | response | string | The AI-generated output to audit. | | auditMode | string | Optional. 'artifact' (default) for code reviews, PRs, implementation plans, long answers, and structured outputs. 'standard' for factual, policy, refund, pricing, and entitlement issues. |

-Only response is required; context, prompt, and audit_mode are optional.
+Only response is required; context, prompt, and auditMode are optional.
 For file-based input, use @taplid/cli.
 The hosted SDK/API path accepts inline text only.

 File format handling (CLI resolution)

 Taplid treats context, prompt, and response file inputs as raw UTF-8 text.
 Supported examples include .txt, .md, .json, .log, .ndjson, .yaml, and .yml.
 These files are not parsed by type.
 Taplid reads the file contents as plain text and uses the resolved text value.
-This behavior is consistent across the playground, CLI file-location flags, environment file-location variables, and request-payload file-location fields.
+This behavior is consistent across the audit page, CLI file-location flags, environment file-location variables, and request-payload file-location fields.

 @taplid/client does not resolve files directly.
 When using the SDK, pass resolved inline text values for context, prompt, and response.